Moms, looking for flexible schedules? Check out these different types of flexible work arrangements you can actually do for your job.

 One simple way to both work and be with your kids is to work part time.
 Take a look at your income needs—you might be able to work less and still earn the money you need.

-And remember, part-time doesn’t have to literally mean half the hours you typically worked.
-You could reduce your hours all the way to 20, or, like me, by just one full day.
-Rather than working 40 hours, my time added up to 32 hours over the week.
+Part-time doesn’t have to literally mean half the number of hours you currently work.
+Sure, you could reduce your hours all the way to 20, or, like me, by just one full workday.
+Rather than working 40 hours, my time added up to 32 hours over the work week.

 Some other examples of part time work include:

-Free email challenge: Feeling stuck in motherhood?
-Want to enjoy raising your kids again?
-Join my newsletter and sign up for the Motherhood Motivation 5-Day Challenge!
-You’ll get one actionable tip a day that will make you think (and act) about motherhood differently:
+Free resource: Feeling stuck in motherhood and want to enjoy raising your kids again?
+Sign up for the Motherhood Motivation 5-Day Challenge!
+You’ll get one actionable tip a day that can make you think (and act) about motherhood differently.
+You’ll also get my newsletters, which parents say they LOVE:

 2. Work from home

-When you work from home, you’re doing the work you’d do in the office but from home.
+When you work remotely, you’re doing the work you’d do in the office but from home.
 Since the pandemic, many of us have experienced remote work in one way or another.
 This has paved the way for companies and organizations to accommodate work-from-home situations.

 Some other examples include working from home…

-- In the evenings: Let’s say you need to leave work by 4pm to pick up your child from daycare.
-You can wrap up work at the office by 4pm, pick up your child, then finish your work in the evenings after he’s in bed.
+• In the evenings: Let’s say you need to leave work by 4pm to pick up your child from daycare.
+You can wrap up work at the office by 4pm, pick up your child, and then finish your work in the evenings after he’s in bed.

-- Work from home completely.
-Depending on your work, you can find or request an arrangement that allows you to work remotely 100%.
+• Work from home completely.
+Depending on your work, you can request an arrangement that allows you to work remotely 100%.

-Get more tips about how to work from home with a baby (and actually get things done).
+Get more tips about how to work from home with a baby.

 3. Shift your schedule earlier or later

 Many people—parents or not—have a shifted schedule to avoid traffic.
-You can work either earlier in the day so you can leave early, or come in and work later as well.
+You can work either earlier in the morning so you can leave early in the afternoon, or come in and work later as well.

 When I worked in an office, I would arrive early in the morning and leave by mid-afternoon.
-This allowed me to pick up my kids from school and be with them in the afternoons.
+This allowed me to pick up my kids from school.
 You’d need to coordinate with someone, in my case my husband, to handle mornings.

 Some parents might even have a “graveyard shift” type of job, where your work needs you at odd hours (hospital staff, for instance).